AbdullahEren/SignCam/README.md

 # SignCam
 Real time hand gesture recognition web app
-<h1>Description<h1>
+# Description
-<p>In this project I use OpenCV to use my model which I created with my own data and CNN model with tensorflow.
-For the web gui part I used Django.</p>
+In this project I use OpenCV to use my model which I created with my own data and CNN model with tensorflow.
+For the web gui part I used Django.

 <h1>Photos</h1>
 <br>